-UK-EU referendum: Who is 'prat on a zip wire' Boris Johnson?
+Brexit: Who is 'prat on a zip wire' Boris Johnson?

 Alexander Boris de Pfeffel Johnson, to give him his full name, was born in New York and is descended from Turkish, French and German stock.
 He describes himself as a "one-man melting pot".

-He first made a name for himself in journalism, including a stint as Brussels correspondent for the right-wing Daily Telegraph newspaper and editor of The Spectator magazine.
+He first made a name for himself in journalism, including a stint as Brussels correspondent for the right-wing Daily Telegraph newspaper and later as editor of The Spectator magazine.
 His humorous persona led him to become a fixture on various television programmes, including the satirical BBC panel show Have I Got News For You.

 As a politician, he has been a Conservative member of parliament for two constituencies, Henley from 2001 to 2008 and then Uxbridge and South Ruislip from 2015.

-Does everyone like him?
+So does everyone like him?

 Not quite.
 He has previously courted controversy for his remarks about (among others) the populations of Liverpool, Portsmouth and Papua New Guinea, not to mention run-ins with his own party leadership and TV chef Jamie Oliver.